JAlcocerT/JAlcocerT/content/blog/networking-tinyauth-traefik.md

 5. TinyAuth checks the credentials (if any) and authenticates the user.
 6. If authentication is successful, TinyAuth redirects the request back to Traefik.
 7. Traefik then forwards the request to the Nginx container.
-8. Nginx serves the content.
+8. Nginx serves the website content

 **Key Security Considerations:**